IT Infrastructure

 FAQ

-What is an IT infrastructure audit?
+What is the most commonly failed section in an IT infrastructure audit checklist?

 What is included in an IT infrastructure audit?